-Most Writers Struggle With the Fiction Logline
+Most Writers Struggle With How to Write a Logline

-If you think queries and synopses are hard, loglines are often a whole new world of pain for writers.
+If you think queries and synopses are hard, fiction loglines are often a whole new world of pain for writers.
 Boiling down an entire book into four pages?
 Doable.
 Into a few paragraphs?
 Questionable.
 Into a sentence or two?!
 Impossible.

 Or not.
 The first secret to crafting a good logline is that you should probably stop freaking out about it.
 If you can get it, good.
 If not, you can still pitch an agent or editor with a query or a one-minute summation of your story at a conference or if you do happen to be stuck with them in an elevator.
 Nailing it in one sentence is more of an exercise for you than a requirement of getting published.